How to create a custom WordPress page template

-For the right-hand side of the template, I’ll add the call to action.
+I’ll add the call to action for the right-hand side of the template.
 All I need to do is select whichever blocks I want depending on the content.
 Below I’ve used the heading block and Toolset’s button block.
 For the button block, I also include a link to the book.

 Step 3: Style the blocks

-When you combine WordPress with Toolset you are able to style the blocks you add to your template.
-If you chose to create blocks “The hard way” then you would need to rely on your coding skills for good styling.
+When you combine WordPress with Toolset, you can style the blocks you add to your template.
+If you chose to create blocks “The hard way, ” you would need to rely on your coding skills for good styling.

-When you click on a block you will see on the right-hand side a number of options to style and enhance your template.
+When you click on a block you will see on the right-hand side many options to style and enhance your template.

 Under “Typography” you can change the following:

 That’s not all.
 Under the “Style Settings” you can also change the following: